-12. Physical intervention/Positive handling
+14. Physical intervention/Positive handling

-Our policy on physical intervention/positive handling by staff is set out separately, as part of our Behaviour Policy in line with the guidance from KSCIE (2020), which states.
+Our policy on physical intervention/positive handling by staff is set out separately, as part of our Behaviour Policy and follows the government guidance.
+Use of reasonable force and restrictive practices in schools - GOV.UK (www.gov.uk)

 'There are circumstances when it is appropriate for staff in schools and colleges to use reasonable force to safeguard children and young people.
 The term 'reasonable 39 Any person that has parental responsibility for the child; providers of funded early years education, designated teachers for previously looked-after children in maintained schools and academies, and any other person the authority considers appropriate for promoting the educational achievement of relevant children.
 Reasonable force' covers the broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 This can range from guiding a child to safety by the arm, to more extreme circumstances such as breaking up a fight or where a young person needs to be restrained to prevent violence or injury.

 'Reasonable' in these circumstances means 'using no more force than is needed'.
 The use of force may involve either passive physical contact, such as standing between pupils or blocking a pupil's path, or active physical contact such as leading a pupil by the arm out of the classroom.'

-Anti-Bullying
+15. Anti-Bullying